josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/📱_institutional_tech_archetypes_uk_state.md

 **Recurring blind spot:**
 - overconfidence in hardware solutions
 - underestimation of software, metadata, and human factors
 - resistance to usability improvements that appear “soft”

+**Exception to the rule:**
+Team keeping North Sea submarine resident appeased.

 ---

 ## 2. GCHQ — The Exhausted Specialist Collective

 **Archetype:**
 The permanently overloaded technical specialist ecosystem.

+_*silently pouring seventh cup of coffee of the morning*_

 **Typical posture:**
 - niche devices